Library Regulations

 It is the responsibility of users to ensure that they have a valid e-mail address at which they may receive messages that the Library sends out including general announcements, return and overdue reminders, outstanding debt payment as well as ‘hold’ reservation notices.

-Duties and Liabilities of Users Go to Top of Page
+Go to Top of Page Duties and Liabilities of Users

 All responsibility in connection with borrowed items rests upon the user